Exclusive: Northern Ireland's Orange Order discourages protests over Brexit deal

 Gibson, a Presbyterian minister whose society holds annual parades that often raise tensions between Irish nationalist Catholics and pro-British Protestants, said there is “something wrong” when people in Northern Ireland must fill in customs forms and those in Scotland, England and Wales, the other parts of the United Kingdom, do not.

-A 1998 peace accord largely ended three decades of sectarian and political conflict in Northern Ireland that cost some 3,600 lives, including some in attacks in mainland Britain and Ireland.
+A 1998 peace accord largely ended three decades of sectarian and political conflict in Northern Ireland, referred to as the “Troubles”, that cost some 3,600 lives, including some in attacks in mainland Britain and Ireland.

 The border between EU member Ireland and Northern Ireland has been open as a part of that accord, but this has created a dilemma over how to avoid reinstating a hard border once Britain leaves the bloc, something that the EU believes would be jeopardize peace.